 On May 12, 2005, the U.S. EPA promulgated the "Rule To Reduce Interstate Transport of Fine Particulate Matter and Ozone (Clean Air Interstate Rule)" referred to as CAIR.
-This rule established the requirement for States to adopt rules limiting the emissions of NO_x and sulfur dioxide (SO2) and a model rule for the states to use in developing their rules.
+This rule established the requirement for States to adopt rules limiting the emissions of NOx and sulfur dioxide (SO2) and a model rule for the states to use in developing their rules.
 The purpose of CAIR was to reduce interstate transport of precursors of fine particulate matter and ozone.

 The CAIR rule applied to fossil-fuel-fired electric generation units (EGUs), including certain cogeneration units, with nameplate capacities of greater than 25 megawatts electric (MWe).
-This rule set annual state caps for NO_x and SO_2 in two phases, with the Phase I caps starting in 2009 and 2010, respectively.
-Phase II caps for NO_x and SO_2 were to become effective in 2015.
+This rule set annual state caps for $NO_x$ and $SO_2$ in two phases, with the Phase I caps starting in 2009 and 2010, respectively.
+Phase II caps for $NO_x$ and $SO_2$ were to become effective in 2015.

 As part of the CAIR rule, EPA determined that Georgia contributed significantly to downwind $PM{2.5}$ nonattainment areas and/or interfered with maintenance of the $PM{2.5}$ NAAQS (70 FR 25246-25250).
-Accordingly, a State CAIR rule [Georgia rule 391-3-1-.02(13)] was promulgated that mirrors the provisions of the federal rule.
+Accordingly, State CAIR rules [Georgia rule 391-3-1-.02(12) and Georgia rule 391-3-1-.02(13)] were adopted that mirror the provisions of the federal CAIR rule.